-We do not always have enough spare PE kit for children who do not have the correct items.
-Children will need to wear their PE kit to school on PE days instead of school uniform.
+Children will wear PE kit to school on their PE days instead of school uniform.

 Learning Partners

 Each week your child will be chosen alongside another child to be 'Learning Partners'.
 They will sit next to that child during whole class teaching sessions and will be encouraged to talk to them about their learning.
 We change these partners regularly so that children get the opportunity to work with a variety of children and not just their friends.
 For the rest of the day, they will be free to work with whomever they choose.
 The names of the partners will be displayed on the walls of each classroom.